 Adhesives & “Green”

-(Download a printable .pdf version of this article here.)
+(Download a printable .pdf version of this article here

 is the practice of increasing the efficiency with which companies use resources — energy, water, and materials — while reducing impacts on human health and the environment.

 Low-impact building materials (such as adhesives) are used wherever feasible: for example, insulation may be made from low VOC (volatile organic compound)-emitting materials such as recycled denim or cellulose insulation, rather than the building insulation materials that may contain carcinogenic or toxic materials such as formaldehyde.
 To discourage insect damage, these alternate insulation materials may be treated with boric acid.
 Organic or milk-based paints may be used, however, a common fallacy is that "green" materials are always better for the health of occupants or the environment.
 Many harmful substances (including formaldehyde, arsenic, and asbestos) are naturally occurring and are not without their histories of use with the best of intentions.
 A study of emissions from materials by the State of California has shown that there are some green materials that have substantial emissions whereas some more "traditional" materials actually were lower emitters.
 Thus, the subject of emissions must be carefully investigated before concluding that natural materials are always the healthiest alternatives for occupants and for the Earth.